 You can decide on your own what this lesson in sex drive teaches you but I will share with you how I personally decided to use it.
 My big aha moment was years ago having dinner with a girlfriend of mine who was very in tune with her body and was a yoga instructor.
 She said to me “when I ovulate I feel sexy and I go after my husband!
 This is when I feel the desire to get right to it and I am open to getting a little “dirty” during sex.
 But when I am premenstrual for that week before my period I need more romance from my partner, I need more gentle foreplay.
 I need to make gentle love and feel connected”.
 This was huge for me to hear and I never forgot it!
 I look at my sex life now from a cyclical point of view and I decided to honor and respect that cycle.
 I told my husband his best window of opportunity for sex is about 7-10 days out of the month when he come get it more frequently.
 The rest of the time it ain’t going to be so frequent and will take a little more effort on his part.
 My husband has learned to work with this cycle and honor it.
 It helped him to understand that when I say I am not into having sex, to not take it personally, which I think a lot of men do.

 If this has resonated with you, why not have a conversation with your husband about it – maybe even share it with him.
 It will help him know the natural rhythm of things.
 If you feel that your sex drive has no cycle and is simply non-existent then you may have some hormonal imbalances or emotional issues that need to be addressed.
-Check out my page on hormones for more information.
+Check out my my private coaching program Mastering Peri & Post Menopause for more information.
 In the mean time start paying closer attention to your body and begin to tune in to it’s natural ebb and flow of sexual desire.
 Then who knows… maybe the lingerie and plastic penis may become more appealing. 😉